jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/second-month/MinutesForMeetingForWorshipForBusiness.rst

 1. Open Worship in Silence at 11:35am

-   Ginger opened with a line from Reka? " it is inside ourselves that God learns"
+   Ginger opened with the quote " it is inside ourselves that God learns"

 2. `January minutes`_ and `Special Meeting Minute`_ approved with slight adjustments for typos (name corrections).